turingschool/frontend-mod-1-prework/section1/README.md

 ### Vocabulary Terms

-- command
+- command - executes a task
-- directory
+- directory - aka folder, contains files
-- code comments
+- code comments - makes the code easier for humans to understand; explanation or note
-- String
+- String - sequence of characters
-- Number
+- Number - allows number values to be manipulated as objects
-- Boolean
+- Boolean - can have value of true or false
-- variable
+- variable - named reference to some assigned value
-- assignment operator
+- assignment operator - assigns a value to a variable
-- re-assignment (of a variable)
+- re-assignment (of a variable) - assigning a new value to an existing variable
-- concatenation
+- concatenation - joining multiple strings

 ### JavaScript Reserved Keywords